-The SEO trends that we can expect to see in 2017 are being driven by factors like Responsive website development, mobile-first development, and the way search algorithms are evolving
+The SEO trends in 2017 are being driven by factors like Responsive website development, mobile-first development, and the way search algorithms are evolving

 It feels like only yesterday we were looking at how the SEO landscape would change in the year 2016.
 Suddenly we are in the New Year and looking for new strategies to implement in the arena.

-How we determine strategy and budget will depend largely on how much we understand the SEO trends that we can see in 2017.
+How we determine strategy and budget will depend largely on how much we understand the SEO trends in 2017.